abhishekra07/low-level-design-practice/LLD-Practice-Questions/README.md

 - A LateFee interface for different late fee calculations.
 - Implementations for StandardLateFee and PremiumLateFee.
 - A Member class for library members, with functionality to borrow and return books.

+## Scenario: Hotel Booking System

+You are tasked with designing a hotel booking system.
+The system needs to handle different types of rooms and different types of customers.
+There should be flexibility in how we apply prices, discounts, and taxes depending on the room type and customer.

+Requirements:
+- Room Types:
+  - Single Room (basic room for one person).
+  - Double Room (room for two people).
+  - Suite Room (luxurious room with premium facilities).

+- Customers:
+  - Regular Customer: No special discounts, pays the full price.
+  - VIP Customer: Gets a 20% discount on room price.

+- Services:
+  - Add additional services (like breakfast, spa, etc.) to the booking.

+- Booking:
+  - Ability to make a booking for a specified number of nights.

+- Price Calculation:
+  - Calculate the total price of the booking, including room price, additional services, and taxes (fixed tax rate of 10%).

+- Booking Report:
+  - Generate a report that includes the room type, customer type, price per night, number of nights, additional services, and the final amount with taxes and discounts.